Reggae on the River: New site

-From 2008 the festival had occurred at Benbow Lake State Recreation Area, in Benbow, California, north of the event's original location on the Eel River.
+From 2008 the festival had occurred at Benbow Lake State Recreation Area, in Benbow, California, north of the event's original location on the South Fork Eel River.
 In 2013, Reggae on the River returned to its original location at French Camp (just north of Piercy, California) and its original time, the first weekend of August (sometimes the event falls on the last weekend of July, or on the transition from the end of July to the beginning of August, depending on how weekends fall on the calendar year).

 In 2019, the festival was cancelled due to low attendance and financial troubles.
 In 2022, after the COVID-19 pandemic lockdown period was lifted, the Reggae on the River festival did not return due to venue permitting issues.
-However two smaller festivals were supported; the new Harvest Hangout, and the 45th Summer Arts and Music Festival.
+However, two smaller festivals were supported: the new Harvest Hangout, and the 45th Summer Arts and Music Festival.

+On January 11, 2024, it was announced on Lost Coast Outpost, as well as the Mateel Community Center that the festival would be returning to the Dimmick Ranch location on the first weekend of August 2024.
+In contrast to past years, the Mateel Community Center announced it would be working with a smaller, more local production company, than the larger, non-local companies they've worked with in the past.
+No entertainers have been announced for this year's lineup yet.